-Adding and dropping of ourses can be done through the online registration system.
+Adding and dropping of courses can be done through by logging into eServices.

 Adding a course

 Students may add full-semester courses through the third day of the semester.

 If a course begins after the first week of the semester, you can add and drop through the end of the business day following its start date.

 Students may drop full-semester courses through the fifth business day of the semester.

 If a course begins outside the defined free drop period, a student has the right to attend the first session of the course and has until the close of the next business day to drop with a full refund.

 - Students withdrawing from courses after the defined Drop period will receive a grade of “W.” Students may withdrawal using the online registration system or in person with a form in the Registration Office.

 - No student may withdraw from a full term course after 80% of the instructional days have elapsed for the course.